-Position/Level Multiple of Salary Requirement CEO 4.0X annual base pay CFO, EVP & SVP 2.0X annual base pay Group Vice Presidents/GM 1.0X annual base pay
+Position/Level Multiple of Salary Requirement CEO 6.0X annual base pay CFO, EVP & SVP 2.0X annual base pay President/Group Vice Presidents/GM 1.0X annual base pay

 Executives are expected to build ownership value over time as a result of their performance and participation in the Company's equity compensation programs.
 Under the guidelines, no time period is specified for compliance for officers.
 The following retention ratios apply to each executive based on years of service and percentage of the guideline that has been achieved.
-Under the stock ownership guidelines, (i) an executive that has met 50% of the multiple of salary guideline and has less than 5 years of service has a 50% retention ratio, (ii) an executive that has met 50% of the multiple of salary guideline and has five or more years of service has a 25% retention ratio and (iii) an executive that has met less than 50% of the multiple of salary guideline has a 75% retention ratio.
+Under the stock ownership guidelines, (i) an executive that has met 50% of the multiple of salary guideline and has less than five years of service has a 50% retention ratio, (ii) an executive that has met 50% of the multiple of salary guideline and has five or more years of service has a 25% retention ratio and (iii) an executive that has met less than 50% of the multiple of salary guideline has a 75% retention ratio.
 The Compensation Committee assesses progress towards meeting the guidelines on an annual basis.
-As of March 31, 2020, all five named executive officers, including the CEO and CFO, have met their ownership guidelines.
+As of March 31, 2022, all five named executive officers, including the CEO and CFO, have met their ownership guidelines.

 Outside directors have five years to meet their minimum ownership requirement.
-As of March 31, 2021, all Directors have met their ownership guidelines as follows:
+As of March 31, 2022, all Directors are compliant with the applicable stock ownership guidelines as follows:

-Position/Level Multiple of Salary Requirement Directors 5.0X annual cash retainer
+Pos sition/Level Multiple of Cash Retainer Requirement Dir ectors 5.0X annual cash retainer